Social Media and Mental Health: What the Science Actually Says (2026)

-Few topics generate more debate in health circles than the relationship between screen time and mental health.
+Few topics generate more debate in health circles than the relationship between social media and mental health.
 Some studies show clear links to anxiety and depression.
 Others argue the effect is small and overstated.
 The nuanced truth lies somewhere between the alarming headlines and the dismissive backlash — and it matters enormously for how you approach your phone habits at night.
 According to the National Sleep Foundation, 90% of adults use their phone in the hour before bed, and the mental health consequences of the resulting sleep disruption are among the most consistent findings in the research.

 This article cuts through the noise and tells you what the science actually says — particularly about nighttime use.

-The Research Landscape: What We Know With Confidence
+Effects of Social Media on Mental Health: What We Know With Confidence

 Well-established findings: